-While the steps to perform a channel scan may vary between televisions or compatible devices, below are some general quidelines to follow.
+While the steps to perform a channel scan may vary between televisions or compatible devices, below are some general guidelines to follow.

-How to Run a Channel Scan using the television remote:
+How to Run a Channel Scan using the TV remote:

 - 1. Select "Menu" then select "Settings." - 2.
 Select "Channel Setup." - 3.
 Select "Antenna" or "Air," depending on your TV.
 Make sure you are not on "Cable." - 4.
-Select "Channel Search" or "Channel Scan." - Keep in mind that steps to perform a channel scan may vary. - If the wording in your TV differs from the options shown, refer to your TV user manual for help.

-Running a channel scan is NOT the same as pressing Channel UP/DOWN on your remote.

-To keep your channel line-up up-to-date, it is a good idea to run a channel scan:
+Select "Channel Search" or "Channel Scan." - The steps to perform a channel scan may vary. - If the wording on your TV differs from the options shown, refer to your TV user manual for help. - Running a Channel Scan is NOT the same as pressing Channel UP/DOWN on your remote. - 5.
+To keep your saved channels up-to-date, it is recommended to run a Channel Scan: - Once per Month - When a channel is lost, and - When you change locations.

-- Monthly

-- Anytime a channel is lost, and

-- Anytime you change locations.